Kirk-Esterline/NASA-API-Projects/README.md

 This project is currently in the beginning stages.
 One of my goals is to keep the program light weight using primarily HTML and JS.
 This is a goal that may change in the future.

+* This goal is already changing.
+The more I work on this project the more I believe it is being held back by the basic tech stack I chose. *
  <!-- `github_username`, `repo_name`, `twitter_handle`, `linkedin_username`, `email_client`, `email`, `project_title`, `project_description` -->

 <p align="right">(<a href="#readme-top">back to top</a>)</p>